Looks Are Deceiving

 • Hormonal imbalances in perimenopause leading to rapid bone density loss

 If only I had known then what I know now.
 I would have gladly paid out of pocket for a DEXA scan years ago.
-If you’re 35 or older and haven’t had one yet, I’m urging you – honestly, I’m begging you – please go book one now.
+If you’re 35+ and haven’t had one yet, I’m urging you – honestly, I’m begging you – please go book one now!!

 Thank you for listening and being part of my first blog post.
 This was a very vulnerable post for me to share, but I want to bring awareness to all women to not only educate yourselves on the obvious menopausal symptoms, but the silent ones too!